cogini/mix_deploy/README.md

 and systemd will restart the unit.
 See `mix_systemd` for details.

 With `:touch`, the app itself watches the file `#{flags_dir}/restart.flag`.
-If it channges, the app shuts iself down, relying on systemd to notice and restart it.
+If it changes, the app shuts itself down, relying on systemd to notice and restart it.

-`sudo_deploy`: Creates `/etc/sudoers.d/#{ext_name}` file wich allows the deploy user to start/stop/restart the app using sudo.
+`sudo_deploy`: Creates `/etc/sudoers.d/#{ext_name}` file which allows the deploy user to start/stop/restart the app using sudo.
 Default `false`.
-Note that systemctl must be specified with the full path, e.g. `sudo /bin/systemctl restart foo`.
+Note that when you must call systemctl with the full path, e.g. `sudo /bin/systemctl restart foo` for this to work.

 `sudo_app`: Creates `/etc/sudoers.d/#{ext_name}` file allowing the app user user to start/stop/restart the app using sudo.
 Default `false`.